Robust Dynamic Selection of Tested Modules in Software Testing for Maximizing Delivered Reliability: Model Description and Mathematical Formulation

 which can be used as a software reliability measure.
-Since the reliability is computed from the perspective of the users, we call $R(\mathbf{x},\mathbf{p})$ the delivered reliability.
+Since the reliability is computed from the perspective of the users, $R(\mathbf{x},\mathbf{p})$ is called delivered reliability.
+In our model, the delivered reliability is $R(\mathbf{N}(T),\mathbf{p})$

-There are a lot of software reliability measure in literature~\cite{t031}.
+There are a lot of software reliability measures in literature~\cite{t031}.
 In this paper we use the above reliability measure.
-However, the argument can be obtained similarly for other reliability measures.
+However, the argument is similar for other reliability measures.

-For a new software that has not yet been released to the market and delivered to the users, it is hard, if not impossible, to predict the exact value of the operational profile $\mathbf{p}$.
-However, by the historical record of softwares having similar functions with the software under test, it is reasonable to assume that $\mathbf{p}$ lies in an uncertainty set $P$.
+The tester's objective is to maximize the delivered reliability by dynamically selecting the tested modules at the beginning of each testing period.
+Note that there are two sources of uncertainty for the delivered reliability.
+One is the randomness of the system state $\mathbf{N}(T)$.
+The other is the uncertainty of the operational profile $\mathbf{p}$.
+For a new software under test which has not yet been released to the market and delivered to the users, it is hard, if not impossible, to estimate the exact value of the operational profile $\mathbf{p}$.
+However, by statistical inference from the historical records of softwares having similar functions with the software under test, it is reasonable to assume that $\mathbf{p}$ lies in an uncertainty set, denoted by $\mathcal{P}$, which is known to the tester.